Chris Myers: ESPN (1988–1998)

-Myers spent ten years (1988-1998) at ESPN, hosting SportsCenter, Baseball Tonight, and other shows.
+Myers spent ten years (1988–1998) at ESPN, hosting SportsCenter, Baseball Tonight, and other shows.
 He received an Emmy for the interview program Up Close, on which he was the first to conduct live interviews with O. J. Simpson after both his murder trial and wrongful death civil lawsuit.

 Myers reported during the 1989 San Francisco earthquake at the World Series.
 He was the only on-scene reporter who stayed on the air through the night broadcasting from Atlanta during the Centennial Olympic Park bombing.

 Fox Sports (1998–present)

-In December 1998, Myers joined Fox Sports and Fox Sports Net, where he was one of the original anchors of The National Sports Report and the weekly sports magazine program Goin' Deep.
+In December 1998, Myers joined Fox Sports and Fox Sports Net, where he was one of the anchors of Fox Sports News (later rebranded as the National Sports Report) and the weekly sports magazine program Goin' Deep.
 In 2005, he debuted The Chris Myers Interview on FSN (which would later go on to become a podcast).
 In 2000, Myers joined Fox Sports Radio where he currently hosts his own interview show, CMI, which is heard on over 200 affiliates.
 Myers conducted the last public interview with the late John Wooden in April 2010 on CMI.

-Myers has been the studio host for Fox NASCAR coverage since it began in 2001 up until 2018 when FOX Sports went to a studio format in their Charlotte Studios.
+Myers has been the studio host for Fox NASCAR coverage since the network began coverage in 2001, up until 2018 when Fox Sports went to a studio format in their Charlotte studios.
 He also serves as an announcer and/or a reporter for Fox NFL, Fox College Football, and Fox Major League Baseball, and was a reporter for Fox's coverage of the Bowl Championship Series.

 Myers has been a reporter on multiple Super Bowls and World Series for the Fox television network.

 Fox NFL

-Myers has worked for Fox NFL (NFL on FOX) since 2003 as either a play-by-play commentator and/or a sideline reporter.
+Myers has worked for the NFL on Fox since 2003 as either a play-by-play commentator and/or a sideline reporter.

 Myers has been working NFL play-by play for Fox since 2005.
-He has a full NFL play-by-play schedule with Daryl Johnston and sideline reporter Laura Okmin.

-Myers' previous NFL on FOX partners include: Tim Ryan and Ronde Barber.
+He has a full NFL play-by-play schedule with Mark Schlereth and sideline reporter Jen Hale.
+Myers' previous NFL on FOX partners include: Tim Ryan, Ronde Barber, and Daryl Johnston.

-During Fox's coverage of the NFC playoffs and the Super Bowl (when FOX has the rights to it), Myers joins Joe Buck, Troy Aikman, and Erin Andrews.
+Before being replaced by Erin Andrews in 2013, Myers had joined Joe Buck, Troy Aikman, Cris Collinsworth (2005 only), and Pam Oliver for Fox's coverage of the NFC playoffs and the Super Bowl (when Fox has the rights to it).
+He would later return and pair with Andrews after she replaced Oliver as Fox's lead reporter in 2014 before being replaced again in 2021, this time by Tom Rinaldi.

-During a Detroit Lions and New Orleans Saints game, on September 13, 2009, Myers made a remark about linebacker Larry Foote's decision to leave the perennially strong Pittsburgh Steelers to play for Detroit, "That's like going from dating Beyoncé to Whoopi Goldberg!".
+During a Detroit Lions and New Orleans Saints game, on September 13, 2009, Myers made a remark about linebacker Larry Foote's decision to leave the perennially strong Pittsburgh Steelers to play for Detroit, "That's like going from dating Beyoncé to Whoopi Goldberg!"

-Myers visited the American armed forces in Qatar on behalf of Fox Sports, and gave a live broadcast with the armed forces on the pre-game show before the New Orleans Saints played the Dallas Cowboys on Thanksgiving Day 2010.
+Myers visited American armed forces in Qatar on behalf of Fox Sports and gave a live broadcast with the armed forces on the pre-game show before the New Orleans Saints played the Dallas Cowboys on Thanksgiving Day 2010.